ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/01_overview/02_kubernetes_api.md

 ### kubectl

 We can use the `kubectl` tool to interact with the Kubernetes API server.
 Normally, you would run `kubectl` locally, and configure the client to connect to the cluster, but for our demonstration purposes, we can exec into the container, and use its local unauthenticated access.
+We can exec in and check the current set of Namespaces, one of the Kubernetes primitives, that acts as a logical grouping.

 `docker exec -it k8s-api bash`